-25. Types of performance assessment

-- (1) The degree programme mainly employs the following types of performance assessment:

-- a.
-Examinations

-- b.
-Written reports and assignments

-- c.
-Talks, presentations and essays

-- d.
-Project reports and results

-- (2) Performance at examinations is graded.

-- (3) Written reports, essays, presentations and project reports are subject of plagiarism check (written assignments in the following).

-- a.
-If the written assignment is found more than 30 per cent plagiarism the work is graded failed.

-- b.
-If the written assignment is found more than 20 per cent but less than 30 per cent plagiarism the assessor undertakes additional checking.

-26. Registering performance assessment results

-- (1) The following applies to registration of performance assessment results at the Programme: - a.
+- 25. Types of performance assessment - (1) The degree program mainly employs the following types of performance assessment: - a.
+Examinations - b.
+Written reports and assignments - c.
+Talks, presentations and essays - d.
+Project reports and results - (2) Performance at examinations is graded. - (3) Written reports, essays, presentations and project reports are subject of plagiarism check (written assignments in the following). - a.
+If the written assignment is found more than 30 per cent plagiarism the work is graded failed. - b.
+If the written assignment is found more than 20 per cent but less than 30 per cent plagiarism the assessor undertakes additional checking. - 26.
+Registering performance assessment results - (1) The following applies to registration of performance assessment results at the Program: - a.
 If the performance assessments in question are end-of-module examinations or session examinations, registration is governed by the NRU HSE rules. - b.
-Registration of interim performance assessment results is handled directly by the respective lecturer. - (2) If the performance assessments concerned are those of another university, registration is subject to the rules of that university.

-27. Absence, interruption, abandonment, late submission or non-submission

-- (1) The following rules apply in case of absence from, interruption or abandonment of, and late submission or non-submission of performance assessments: - a.
+Registration of interim performance assessment results is handled directly by the respective lecturer. - (2) If the performance assessments concerned are those of another university, registration is subject to the rules of that university. - 27.
+Absence, interruption, abandonment, late submission or non-submission - (1) The following rules apply in case of absence from, interruption or abandonment of, and late submission or non-submission of performance assessments: - a.
 For performance assessments at NRU HSE, the rules of NRU HSE apply. - b.
-For performance assessments at other universities, the rules of the relevant university apply.

-28. Issuing of results, cases of disagreement

-- (1) Students are informed periodically about their performance assessment results via their "personal offices" at LMS NRU HSE, "Student's Electronic Record Book" folder. - (2) On students' requests they may be issued academic records (in Russian or in English).
-Requests should be submitted electronically via the form on the Programme's website.

-29. Unethical behaviour
+For performance assessments at other universities, the rules of the relevant university apply. - 28.
+Issuing of results, cases of disagreement - (1) Students are informed periodically about their performance assessment results via their "personal offices" at LMS NRU HSE, "Student's Electronic Record Book" folder. - (2) On students' requests they may be issued academic records (in Russian or in English).
+Requests should be submitted electronically via the form on the Program's web-site. - 29.
+Unethical behaviour - (1) Procedures for dealing with unethical behaviour in the context of performance assessments are described in the NRU HSE Charter and program regulations.

-- (1) Procedures for dealing with unethical behaviour in the context of performance assessments are described in the NRU HSE Charter and internal regulations. - 30.
-Core courses, electives, adaptive courses, project seminar, project, term paper - (1) Every course unit in the categories 'core courses', 'electives', 'adaptive courses' and 'Term Paper' is subject to a performance assessment. - (2) If the course unit is offered by NRU HSE ISSEK, the respective mode of each performance assessment is listed in the Course Catalogue. - (3) If the course unit is offered by another university, that university determines the performance assessment mode for said course unit. - (4) A performance assessment is passed if it is awarded a grade of at least 4.

-31. Research seminars
+30. Key Seminars

-- (1) Students' participation at research seminar is subject to interim performance assessment and final performance assessment. - (2) Performance assessment procedures are described in the research seminar's course outline.
+- (1) Students' participation at research seminar is subject to interim performance assessment and final performance assessment. - (2) Performance assessment procedures are described in the key seminar's course outline.